-by BarJ almost 4 years ago
+by BarJ about 4 years ago

 The window was a lot harder to get open than I expected.
 I guess they aren’t really designed to be opened, but they do open if you pull hard enough.
 The air felt good; fresher higher up than on the lower floors.
 And I could see the cityscape below, half hidden in morning mist.
 It was going to be a beautiful day.

 My office was private, not one of the cubicles most of the employees occupied, like rows of Dilberts enjoying only partial privacy.
 I had earned my space by bringing in the numbers.
 I had worked my way up from the top mortgage closer to an aggregator of mortgages.
 I no longer had to sell mortgages to individuals, I now packaged blocks of mortgage paper for securitization so they could in turn be sold to investors.
 Institutions, mutual funds, hedge funds, individuals, everybody bought this stuff because it was supposed to be safe.
 Most of it was government agency backed, so the retail guys found it easy to sell, telling the customers it was guaranteed or “as good as guaranteed” by the government.
 What could go wrong, right?